vitar/sre/docs/140-system-course.md

 Distortion is the state where allocation between contours deviates from the system's prior balance.
 It is the entry point for all subsequent system course trajectories.

 Distortion is produced by displacement — one contour receiving less allocation to serve another, as defined in System Dynamics.
 Distortion is not inherently pathological.
 A system may distort deliberately, accepting temporary imbalance to address a specific pressure.
 Distortion becomes consequential when it persists without a restoration trajectory.

+At the metabolic level, distortion is the point at which debt begins to accumulate in the under-allocated contour.
+The accumulation is below observable threshold — the system's output has not visibly changed.
+But the temporal record has begun: the gap between current capability and environmental demand is growing, even if no actor in the system can yet detect it.

 At distortion, the system's structural choice is: **correct the allocation or continue**.
 If corrected — through reallocation, environmental change, or deliberate intervention — the system returns to its prior balance or establishes a new one.
 If uncorrected, distortion produces stress.